luyug/Reranker/examples/msmarco-doc/README.md

 # MS MARCO Document
 This example walks through reranker LCE training and inference on MS MARCO document collection with BERT-base LM and HDCT retriever.

+After downloading the data, you can also skip the steps train data building and model training by using a trained model checkpoint uploded to Hugging Face model hub.
+See Inference sectoin for details.

 ## Preparing Data
 Download HDCT train rankings and dev file `hdct-marco-train.zip`, `dev.d100.tsv` from LTI server using this [link](http://boston.lti.cs.cmu.edu/appendices/TheWebConf2020-Zhuyun-Dai/rankings/) and unzip the latter.